earthcubearchitecture-ecresourcereg/infomodel/SyntaxForTabularResourceDescriptions.md

 This is obviously only the tip of the iceberg problem of matching data with applications in a distributed information system like EarthCube, but we are at a point where these linkages can be engineered for relatively simple cases.

-### Linkages in the Registry
+### Linking Services, API, input and output formats in the Registry

 Service resources in the ECRR represent service instances.
 A service instance must implement some interface, but in many cases, a particular service instance is a one-of implementation for some specific application.
-In such cases, there is typically no Specification for either the interface or the interchange format used for output from the service  that can be registered independently in the registry.
+In such cases, there is typically no Specification for either the interface or the input or output interchange format that can be registered independently in the registry.
 In these cases, all information describing the service operation must be included in the Service registration.
-In cases where there are specifications for the interface or interchange format, these can be linked.
+In cases where there are specifications for the interface or input or output interchange format, these can be linked either to a Specification in the ECRR, or if there is a resolvable URI that can be used as the link target.

+If the input and output formats for communication with a service are not specified in detail, with only a MIME type, the standard MIME type label (e.g. text/xml, text/csv) can be used.

 ## Semantic Resources